Ratnakīrti

 Ratnakīrti (11th century CE) was an Indian Buddhist philosopher of the Yogācāra and epistemological (pramāṇavāda) schools who wrote on logic, philosophy of mind and epistemology.
 Ratnakīrti studied at the Vikramaśīla monastery in modern-day Bihar.
 He was a pupil of Jñānaśrīmitra, and Ratnakīrti refers to Jñānaśrīmitra in his work as his guru with phrases such as yad āhur guravaḥ.

 Ratnakīrti's work has been termed as "more concise and logical though not so poetical" compared to that of his teacher, although he does build on much of Jñānaśrīmitra's work.

-He was one of the last Buddhist philosophers in India.
+Life

+Ratnakīrti was active sometime between 1000 and 1050 CE.
+Among his contemporaries at Vikramashila were Ratnākaraśānti and Jñanasrimitra.
+Ratnakīrti engaged with both of them on an intellectual level and it is clear that Ratnakīrti was Jñānaśrīmitra's student on subjects relating to logico-epistemological topics as the former often quotes the latter as his "guru".

+With Ratnākaraśānti, the relationship was more complex as it is likely that Ratnakīrti was his pupil on topics related to tantra however Yuichi Kajiyama states that "Ratnākaraśānti learned Buddhism, exoteric and esoteric, under Ratnakīrti and others."

 Philosophy

+The problem of other minds

 Ratnakīrti's "Refutation of Other mindstreams" (Santānāntaradūṣaṇa) argued that knowledge of external streams of consciousness (citta-santāna) is a form of inference (anumāna) and not direct perception (pratyakṣa).
 Ratnakīrti introduced the two truths doctrine as key to the nature of the discussion.
-Since inference deals with conceptual universals, the proof of the mindstreams of others, whilst empirically valid in relative truth (saṃvṛtisatya), does not hold ultimate metaphysical certainty in absolute truth (paramārthasatya).
-Ratnakīrti, therefore, argued for the ultimate truth of only "one mind" (ekacitta).
-By establishing the impossibility of external mindstreams, Ratnakīrti was also arguing for the non-dualism of Yogācāra "consciousness-only".
-Ratnakīrti argued that from an ultimate point of view, the distinctions between a subject and object, or the observer and the observed, all disappear.
-Ratnakīrti's theory states that there is no logical foundation for individuating mindstreams, and that there are no boundaries between minds from the perspective of ultimate truth.
-This sub-school of Yogācāra, Cittamātra (mind only), is also known as the Citrādvaitavāda school (non-dual mind) or Vijñānādvaitavāda school (non-dual consciousness).
+Since inference deals with conceptual universals, the proof of the mindstreams of others, while empirically valid in relative truth (saṃvṛtisatya), does not hold ultimate metaphysical certainty in absolute truth (paramārthasatya).
+Ratnakīrti, therefore, argued that at the ultimate level, there is only an undifferentiated non-dual consciousness (vijñānādvaita) since one cannot differentiate consciousness as a whole into different individual minds.

+Ratnakīrti states:If one’s own mind is distinct from another by nature, it should appear together with a limiting object (avadhi) [i.e. another mind].
+Nor should it be apprehended that [one’s own mind] is identical with [another mind].
+This means that any knowledge of a distinction between two things depends on perceiving two things (and seeing how they are different).
+However, we can only know our mind directly through perception.
+Therefore, one’s mind cannot be shown to be distinct from other minds, but they also cannot be shown to be identical, since this knowledge would be based on perceiving them as well.